expertofvision/ECS521-Interactive-Media-Design-and-Production-Labs-Work-FALL-2020-/lab-02/lab02.md

     a) using [HTML canvas bezierCurveTo()](https://www.w3schools.com/tags/canvas_beziercurveto.asp) Method. <br/>
     b) using [HTML canvas quadraticCurveTo()](https://www.w3schools.com/tags/canvas_quadraticcurveto.asp) Method. <br/>

-#### Help: You can also use bezierCurveTo command generator, if you are more familiar with JavaScript and Canvas.
+#### Help: You can also use [ezierCurveTo command generator](http://www.victoriakirst.com/beziertool/), if you are more familiar with JavaScript and Canvas.

+**Submission Instructions:** To be added....................

 ## Good Luck!